 Question: How does research benefit the rendering industry?

 Research funded by FPRF is done for the good of the entire rendering industry.
-For example, FPRF research demonstrated that bacteria is killed during rendering, which helps renderers comply with the Food Safety Modernization Act.
+For example, FPRF research demonstrated that bacteria are killed during rendering, which helps renderers comply with the Food Safety Modernization Act.
 FPRF research conducted by the University of Georgia proved to the U.S. Environmental Protection Agency that rendering plants could use fat produced in their own plants for boiler oil without polluting the environment.
 As a result, the agency approved this practice.
-Industry needs frequently change and that is reflected in the research focus of FPRF.
+The industry needs frequently change and that is reflected in the research focus of FPRF.

 Question: Who does FPRF represent?